 Erin Johnson

-Computational biology, programming and machine learning
+Computational biology, programming and machine learning.

-Mission San Jose High School
+Mission San José High School

 Fremont, CA, USA